 What is surfing?

-The earliest written account of surfing, or “hee nalu” in Hawaiian, was by Lieutenant James King in 1779, just months after the death of Captain Cook.
-He described Native Hawaiians riding a wood plank on the swells of Kealakekua Bay on Hawaii’s Big Island.
-Even he could see how fun the sport was, writing “… they seem to feel a great pleasure in the motion that this exercise gives.”
+The earliest written account of surfing, or “hee nalu” in Hawaiian, was by Lieutenant James King in 1779 just months after the death of Captain Cook.
+He described Native Hawaiians riding a wood plank on the swells of Kealakekua Bay on Hawaii Island.
+Even he could see how fun the sport was writing, “… they seem to feel a great pleasure in the motion that this exercise gives”.

-But in the late 1800s the “Merrie Monarch” King Kalakaua, one of the last reigning monarchs of the Hawaiian Kingdom, revived the hula signalling the return of Hawaiian cultural pride.
-In the early 1900s, surfing was revitalised on Waikiki Beach.
+But in the late 1800s the “Merrie Monarch” King Kalakaua, one of the last reigning monarchs of the Hawaiian Kingdom, revived the hula signaling the return of Hawaiian cultural pride.
+In the early 1900s, surfing was revitalized on Waikiki Beach.
 Duke Kahanamoku, who grew up surfing these south shore waves, was a Waikiki Beach Boy, spreading aloha by teaching visitors how to surf and canoe.
 Duke later became a multiple gold-medal winner at the Olympics as a swimmer.
-Later in life he was known as the “father of modern surfing,” spreading the popularity of the sport to the mainland US and Australia.
+Later in life he was known as the “father of modern surfing”, spreading the popularity of the sport to the mainland U.S. and Australia.
 Today, a bronze statue of Duke welcomes visitors to Waikiki where first-time surfers are still learning to catch their first waves today.

 Hawaii is also the birthplace of big wave surfing.
 In the 1950s surfers began to ride the powerful winter waves of Makaha on Oahu’s west shore and Waimea Bay on the North Shore.
 Big wave season in Hawaii happens roughly between November and February on Hawaii’s north shores.
 Some of the best surfing competitions in the world are held on Oahu’s North Shore in November and December including the Vans Triple Crown of Surfing (the Super Bowl of surfing).
 If you’re planning to watch the pros in action, get to the North Shore early because traffic can be heavy.